thacherT1D/webdevstuff/Javascript_and_the_Browser/Web_Forms.desc.md

     errDiv.textContent = 'Please fix your phone number';
     myForm.appendChild(errDiv);

-    return false; 			// This tells the submission not to happen }
+    event.preventDefault(); 			// This tells the submission not to happen }
 });
 ```